Tomy-Mask/Testing-project-Scientific-calculator/README.md

 While the server is running open:
 File > New Session Window

-In textbox JSON Represantation write desired capabilities
+In textbox JSON Representation write desired capabilities

 	e.g.
 		{